laravel/docs/homestead.md

 By default, Xdebug is already running and ready to accept connections.
 If you need to enable Xdebug on the CLI, execute the `sudo phpenmod xdebug` command within your Homestead virtual machine.
 Next, follow your IDE's instructions to enable debugging.
 Finally, configure your browser to trigger Xdebug with an extension or [bookmarklet](https://www.jetbrains.com/phpstorm/marklets/).

+> **Warning**
-> {note} Xdebug causes PHP to run significantly slower.
+> Xdebug causes PHP to run significantly slower.
 To disable Xdebug, run `sudo phpdismod xdebug` within your Homestead virtual machine and restart the FPM service.

 <a name="autostarting-xdebug"></a>
 #### Autostarting Xdebug